shopgate/retail-red-docs/markdown/guides/integrations/catalog/csv-import.md

 ## CSV Import Via FTP

 Before you're able to upload the CSV files over ftp, you need to get the address as well as the credentials.
-Both can be found in the retail.red Admin in _Settings_ > _Imports_.
+Both can be found in the Shopgate Admin in _Settings_ > _Imports_.
 Until stated otherwise in the Admin the address is:

 ```
 Address: ftp.shopgate.io